nagisa77/yt-dlp-translate/README.md

    `download` section to let yt-dlp authenticate using your browser cookies.
 The extracted cookies will be saved to `youtube_cookies.txt` in the project directory for reuse.
    Set `translate.force` to `true` if you want subtitles translated even when files in the target language already exist.
+   Use `translate.entries_per_request` to batch multiple subtitle entries into a single OpenAI request.

 5. Run the helper to download videos and subtitles: